 It took a lot of prayer, time and counseling to get healing in this area.
 For years I thought my prayers depended on me.
 And truthfully, I think that’s partially why my prayer life is so weak.
 What I’m learning today is that answers don’t depend on me.
 Love doesn’t put the pressure on me to come through.

 I don’t love my daughter if she loves me back.
 I just do.
 I don’t answer her requests based on her attitude or worthiness.
 She’s currently 17 years old.
 If I answered her requests based on her attitude or worthiness, I don’t know if she would get any answers!
-I respond to her based on how I feel about her.
+I do not respond to her based on how I feel about her.
 I respond and answer her requests based on what I believe is best for her.
 As much as humanly possible, I respond to her out of a heart of love, compassion, and kindness.
 That’s how the Father works too.
 It took me over a decade for this truth to sink in.

 My company Media Fusion recently had the privilege to help produce a live event for Max Lucado to promote his new book, Miracle at the Higher Grounds Cafe.
 We used a format whereby people could ask questions on Facebook and Twitter and Max would answer.
 One question was from Linda Sutton on Facebook.